blazej-bucha/charm/docs/src/introduction.rst

   This will install PyHarm together will all the dependencies.
-These include a pre-compiled CHarm library, which is internally called by PyHarm, some other C libraries (FFTW and OpenMP library) and the Python package NumPy.
+These include a pre-compiled CHarm library, which is internally called by PyHarm, some other C libraries (FFTW, MPFR, GMP and OpenMP libraries) and the Python package NumPy.

 * **CHarm (C library)**: If you are interested in the C API, you have to build CHarm from source.
 This step is not required if you plan to use the Python